 What do you see as some of the biggest challenges of being a freelance transcriptionist?

 It’s a lot more difficult than people imagine.
 Proper punctuation seems to be the biggest hurdle, but once you get it, you’re good.
 A few, but not many, have found that they just don’t enjoy it.
 They’re definitely in the minority, but there are some who’ve decided they’d rather stick with a regular job.
 It could be that whole false sense of security thing I spoke about earlier.

 I happen to love what I do, but it isn’t for everybody.
 If you’re not self-disciplined and/or like the office work environment, then transcription probably isn’t the right choice for you.

-What should people know about the field of online transcription in 2020?
+What should people know about the future of the field of online transcription?

 As some people know and some need to know, medical transcription is no longer a viable option.
 The adoption of the electronic medical record and outsourcing have depleted the demand, along with the pay, for qualified MTs.
 Transcribe Anywhere is working closely with AAERT (American Association of Electronic Reporters and Transcribers) to help struggling MTs transition into general and/or legal transcription.

 As a whole, the amount of work available to transcribers is growing all the time.